open2c/pairtools/doc/parsing.rst

    A read pair missing an alignment on one or both sides

-In this case, ``pairsamtools parse`` fills in the chromosome of the corresponding side of Hi-C pair with ``!``, the position with ``0`` and the strand with ``-``.
+In this case, ``pairtools parse`` fills in the chromosome of the corresponding side of Hi-C pair with ``!``, the position with ``0`` and the strand with ``-``.
 Such pairs are reported as type ``NU`` (null-unique, when the other side has a unique alignment) or ``NN`` (null-null, when both sides lack any alignment).

-Similarly, when one or both sides map to many genome locations equally well (i.e. have non-unique, or, multi-mapping alignments), ``pairsamtools parse`` reports the corresponding sides as (chromosome= ``!``, position= ``0``, strand= ``-``) and type ``MU`` (multi-unique) or ``MM`` (multi-multi) or ``NM`` (null-multi), depending on the type of the alignment on the other side.
+Similarly, when one or both sides map to many genome locations equally well (i.e. have non-unique, or, multi-mapping alignments), ``pairtools parse`` reports the corresponding sides as (chromosome= ``!``, position= ``0``, strand= ``-``) and type ``MU`` (multi-unique) or ``MM`` (multi-multi) or ``NM`` (null-multi), depending on the type of the alignment on the other side.